Hagiyama Station

 Hagiyama Station (萩山駅, Hagiyama-eki) is a passenger railway station located in the city of Higashimurayama, Tokyo, Japan, operated by the private railway operator Seibu Railway.
-It functions as an interchange between the Seibu Haijima Line and the Seibu Tamako Line, which both offer through services to the Seibu Shinjuku Line.
+It functions as an interchange between the Seibu Haijima Line and the Seibu Tamako Line, both of which offer through services to the Seibu Shinjuku Line.

 Lines

 Hagiyama Station is served by the Seibu Tamako Line and Seibu Haijima Line, with some through services to and from the Seibu Shinjuku Line.
 The station is located 4.6 kilometers from the terminus of the Seibu Tamako Line at Kokubunji and 23.7 kilometers from the terminus of the Seibu Haijima Line at Seibu Shinjuku.